 While there are many different breeds of dogs that can be trained as service dogs, the literature suggests that certain breeds may be better suited for working with children with autism.
 For example, Golden Retrievers and Labradors are commonly used as service dogs for children with autism due to their friendly and calm temperament.
 Other breeds that have been used as service dogs for children with autism include Standard Poodles and Bernese Mountain Dogs.

 It is important to note that while service dogs can provide many benefits for children with autism, they are not a cure for the disorder.
 Service dogs should be used as part of a comprehensive treatment plan that includes therapy and other interventions.

 Frequently Asked Questions

-What is the best pet for an autistic child?
+What is the process for obtaining an autism service dog?

 Janice is a Board Certified Behavior Analyst.
 She graduated from the University of British Columbia with a Bachelor of Arts in Psychology and Special Education.
 She also holds a Master of Science in Applied Behaviour Analysis (ABA) from Queen’s University, Belfast.
 She has worked with and case managed children and youth with autism and other intellectual and/or developmental disabilities in home and residential setting since 2013.